ssc-spc-ccoe-cei/gcp-documentation/Architecture/Repository Structure.md

 It is good practice to pin a repo reference to a specific commit using tags or commit SHA.

-A simple tagging pipeline can be used to increment a repo's version.
-Samples can be found in the [gcp-tools](https://github.com/ssc-spc-ccoe-cei/gcp-tools/tree/main/pipeline-samples/tagging) repo.
+A simple version tagging pipeline can be used to increment a repo's version with git tags.
+Samples can be found in the [gcp-tools](https://github.com/ssc-spc-ccoe-cei/gcp-tools/tree/main/pipeline-samples/version-tagging) repo.

 Alternatively, the commit SHA can be used.
 Although not as intuitive as tags, it is considered more secure.